 We left absolutely astonished.
 The storytelling, the production—it was more than a concert.
 It was a moment.
 The word we both landed on was: MEMORABLE.

-I haven’t been to that many Haitian events, but this one, it set a new standard for both of us.
+I haven’t been to many Haitian events, but this one set a new standard for both of us.
 From the atmosphere to the sound, the crowd energy, the setlist, and Medjy’s connection with the audience—everything was so intentional.

 Let’s break it down.